ZinggJM/GxEPD/README.md

 - added GxGDEW0154Z17 for 1.54" 3-color 152x152 display
 - NOT tested on GDEW0154Z17, I don't have this display
 - tested on 2.9" 3-color display, same controller IL0373
+- use GxEPD_RED to get yellow on yellow 3-color e-paper
 #### Version 2.3.9
 - new version for 7.5" 3-color display GxGDEW075Z09
 - GxGDEW075Z09 runs with full buffer on ESP32, Arduino Due, STM32F4